-Africana Studies is a multidisciplinary, intellectual field that examines the diverse experiences of African people worldwide, focusing especially but not exclusively on African, African American and Caribbean affairs and cultures.
-Using the tools of the social sciences and humanities, we investigate the political, social, economic, and historical structures that shape the lives of citizens of African origin in Africa and its Diaspora.
-Our mission is thus to advance the systematic study and understanding of the cultural, ideological, and social connections that maintain among these communities.
+Africana studies examines the diverse experiences of people of African descent worldwide, focusing especially but not exclusively on African, African American and Caribbean affairs and culture.
+Using the tools of the social sciences and humanities, we investigate the structures, organizations, problems and perspectives of those of African origin and the African Diaspora.

 Our mission is to advance the study and understanding of the historical as well as the contemporary connections among communities with people of African descent.

 Experiential learning plays a large role in the Africana studies department, and majors are encouraged to go abroad.
 Students often spend six weeks at the Ethnographic Field School in Tanzania and in programs across Europe and Africa.
 Africana studies majors also engage domestic and global communities through Dickinson's Global Mosaics program, interdisciplinary research excursions designed around immersive ethnographic fieldwork.
 Recent Global Mosaics include "After Genocide and Apartheid" (Rwanda; 2019) and "The African Diaspora" (Cuba; 2018).

 Planned Parenthood Keystone

 United Way of Pennsylvania